Distribution Bisimilarity via the Power of Convex Algebras: From PA to Belief-State Transformers

+\begin{prop} Let $(\Alg{S},c)$ be a $(\PowC+1)^L$-coalgebra.
+Behavioural equivalence on $\Ubar(\Alg{S},c)$ is a convex congruence\footnote{Convex congruences are congruences of convex algebras, see e.g.~\cite{SW15}.
+They are convex equivalences, i.e., closed under componentwise-defined convex combinations.}.
+Hence, $\Ubar$ preserves and reflects behavioural equivalence. \end{prop}

-\begin{proof}[Proof of Proposition \ref{prop:congruence}] $\Ubar(\Alg{S},c)$ is a coalgebra for the functor $\Pow^L \colon \Sets \to \Sets$, namely a labeled transition system.
-It is well known that for these kind of coalgebras, behavioural equivalence ($\approx$) coincides with the standard notion of bisimilarity.
+\begin{proof} $\Ubar(\Alg{S},c)$ is a coalgebra for the functor $\Pow^L \colon \Sets \to \Sets$, namely a labeled transition system.
+It is well known that for this kind of coalgebras, behavioural equivalence ($\approx$) coincides with the standard notion of bisimilarity~\cite{Rut00:tcs}.

 We can thus proceed by exploiting coinduction and prove that the following relation is a bisimulation (in the standard sense).